skemper/www.jhu-oose.com/toolbox/index.md

 ![Markdown](markdown.png){:width="388"}
 </figure>

-**What it is.** A language in which to write the project documentation, including the README, the CHANGELOG, and so forth.
+**What is it.** A language in which to write the project documentation, including the README, the CHANGELOG, and so forth.

 **Our Choice.** Markdown is lightweight, simple, and supported everywhere in [GitHub](#project-management-github).